David-Dohyun-Im/superUI/README.md

 ---

-**Ready to go!** Ask Claude Code for UI components and get instant installation instructions! 🚀
+**Ready to go!**

+- Ask Claude Code for UI components and get instant installation instructions! 🚀
+- Clone any website with "Clone https://example.com" 🎨
+- Build landing pages with conversational templates! 📄